Tchernobill/Confluence/Characters/Kiero timeline.md

 - **Final Spring**: Spends his last months ensuring his gardens and communities will flourish without him
 - **Quiet Death**: Dies peacefully in his sleep, the virus finally allowing him natural rest
 - **Complex Legacy**: Remembered as neither pure hero nor villain, but as someone who showed that even monsters can choose to tend gardens
-- **Sev's Memorial**: The AI companion ensures his story is preserved, complete with all its contradictions
+- **Sedh's Memorial**: The AI companion ensures his story is preserved, complete with all its contradictions
 - **Continuing Growth**: The communities he nurtured continue to evolve, carrying forward his lessons while avoiding his mistakes

 ---